Take Action and Sell More Hair Extensions

 LinkedIn also has an advertising platform that can be very powerful if used correctly.
-Advertising to users based on their interest can prove to be profitable.
+Advertising to users based on their interests can prove to be profitable.

 Remember to keep everything professional and informative on LinkedIn.
 Make sure to use it for posting your excellent blog posts, company highlights, and events.